helderpinto/AzureOptimizationEngine/README.md

 ## Frequently Asked Questions

+* **Why is my report empty?** Most of the Power BI report pages are configured to filter out recommendations older than 7 days.
+If it shows empty, just try to refresh the report data.

+* **Why is my VM right-size recommendations overview page empty?** The AOE depends on Azure Advisor Cost recommendations for VM right-sizing.
+If no VMs are showing up, try increasing the CPU threshold in the Azure Advisor configuration... or maybe your infrastructure is not oversized after all!

+* **Why am I getting an SQL timeout whenever I try to refresh the Power BI report after some time?** The default AOE setup deploys the recommendations database in a serverless plan.
+The database is paused after 1 hour without usage.
+If you try to connect to SQL in a paused state, it will awake the database but will return a timeout at the first try.
+If you don't want this to happen, upgrade the database to a non-serverless SKU.

 * **Why am I getting values so small for costs and savings after setting up AOE?** The Azure consumption exports runbook has just begun its daily execution and only got one day of consumption data.
-After one month - or after manually kicking the runbook for past dates -, you should see the correct consumption data.
+After one month - or after manually kicking off the runbook for past dates -, you should see the correct consumption data.

 * **What is the currency used for costs and savings?** The currency used is the one that is reported by default by the Azure Consumption APIs.
 It should match the one you usually see in Azure Cost Management.